vercel/next.js/docs/api-reference/next.config.js/eslint-warnings-errors.md

 If you'd like Next.js to dangerously produce production code even when your application has errors, you can disable ESLint running during the build process.

-> Be sure you are running ESLint as part of your build or deploy process, otherwise this can be
+> It's recommended to run ESLint as part of the production build process to ensure your application
-> dangerous.
+> is resilient against runtime issues.

 Open `next.config.js` and disable the `build` option in the `eslint` config: